LinkedIn Prospecting Guide [Tools & Techniques]

 If you can, name-drop some customers of yours - but only if there’s something that links them to the prospect.
 The same industry, for example, or the same geographical location.
 You have an unlimited word count available now, so feel free to get creative!

-Gabby shared an example follow-up message with us:
+Gabby shared an example of follow-up LinkedIn prospecting message with us:

 Hi [first name],